-Most vaccines commercially available in the United States are available at the health center.
+Most vaccines commercially available in the United States are available at the Health Center.
 A partial list of available vaccines follows.
 For more information about specific vaccines or diseases, please visit www.cdc.gov/DiseasesConditions.

 Gardasil is a vaccination against Human Papillomavirus, the virus responsible for most abnormal Pap smears and most cases of cervical cancer.
 It is a 3-shot series given over a period of 6 months.

 Hepatitis A is a viral infection of the liver, usually contracted by eating fresh fruits or vegetables which have been contaminated in the field or orchard.
 It is mainly a concern for travelers outside of the United States, but can certainly occur here as well.
 It is a 2-shot series given over a period of 6 months.

 Hepatitis B is a viral infection that affects the liver.
 It can lead to serious illness, liver damage and even death.
 Most individuals infected with Hepatitis B are adolescents and young adults.